jcburley/joker/README.md

 # <a name="gostd"></a>The go.std.* Namespaces

-On this experimental branch, Joker is built against a Golang tree in order to pull in and "wrap" functions, types, constants, and variables provided by Go `std` packages.
+On this experimental branch, Joker is built along with the results of an automated analysis of the Golang source directory in order to pull in and "wrap" functions, types, constants, and variables provided by Go `std` packages.

-NOTE: Only Joker versions >= 0.12 are now supported by this branch.
+NOTE: Only Joker versions >= 0.15 are now supported by this branch.

 ## Quick Start